stoopfrench/RESTful_Movie_API_Node/readme.md

 GET `http://localhost:<port>/genre`

-	Returns a list of ALL the genres in the database ordered by the number of movies in the genre.
+	Returns a list of ALL the genres in the database sorted by the number of movies in the genre.

 	Options:
 		Return the list in Alphabetical Order - http://localhost:<port>/genre?sort=name